ICARION-Project/ICARION/validation/VALIDATION_REPORT_v1.0.md

 At 10 Td with CCS = 24.9 Ų (300 K reference), HSS showed -12.9% error.
 When CCS adjusted to 22.3 Ų (E/N-dependent value from MobCal-MPI), error improved to -4.7%.
 This proves constant CCS is the limiting factor at high E/N.

 **3. Friction Model Breakdown:**
 Friction model systematically over-predicts velocity because it implements mobility-based damping without proper field heating compensation.
-Error scaling: ~+15% at 10 Td, ~+400% at 100 Td. **Not recommended for E/N > 20 Td.**
+Error scaling ranges from +800% (1 Td, 100 Pa) to +6,800% (10 Td, 5000 Pa). **Not recommended for IMS validation but retained as a regression diagnostic.**

 **4. Pressure-Independence of T_eff:**
 Field heating (T_eff) depends only on E/N, not pressure.
 This is correct physics but leads to Mason-Schamp predicting same drift velocity for all pressures at fixed E/N. Real simulations show pressure-dependence, indicating model limitations beyond simple T_eff correction.